 You are located in service: Public Key Certificates

-• If you had used ra-portal.itc.rwth-aachen.de to submit your certificate signing request, then you can also download your certificate there.
+If you had used the RA-Portal to submit your certificate signing request, then you can also download your certificate there.
 You have three download options:

-• Which certificate chain applies, depends on your chosen cryptographic key algorithm (RSA or ECC) and the chosen path of CSR-submission, so be wary of using the correct certificate chain.
+Which certificate chain applies, depends on your chosen cryptographic key algorithm (RSA or ECC) and the chosen path of CSR-submission.
+Make sure you are using the correct certificate chain.

 • the received certificate file